Ali-Ussama/Ali-Ussama/README.md

 It's good to have you here, let me introduce myself first, I'm Ali Osama,

-- An experienced software engineer with a demonstrated history of working in the computer software industry.
+- A Senior Mobile Developer with a demonstrated history of working in the computer software industry.

-- Skilled in multiple programming language -> Java, Kotlin, Python and C++
+- Skilled in multiple programming language -> Dart, Java, Kotlin, Python and C++

 - And also skilled in -> Data Structures (Experienced) - Machine Learning (Basics)